cmartinezal/REST-API/README.md

 ## Project Files

 - **README.md**: Contains the project description along with installation and execution instructions
-- **Pipfile**: File to specify all required dependencies and specific package versions to install the project using pipenv command
+- **Pipfile**: File to specify all required dependencies to install the project using pipenv command
 - **Pipfile.lock**: Is intended to specify, based on the packages present in Pipfile, which specific version of those should be used, avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree
 - **LICENSE**: MIT license that describe the legal terms and conditions for using, distributing, and modifying the software
-- **.pylintrc**: Configuration to use pylint as a code analysis tool or linter program during the project development
+- **.pylintrc**: Configuration file to use pylint as a code analysis tool or linter program during the project development
 - **src/superheroes.db**: Database file created using SQLite3.
 Allows users to connect to the database and query the existing data used for the API
 - **src/app.py**: Main entry point for this Flask application.
-It initializes the web application, sets up routes (URLs), the JWT configuration and defines how the application should behave.
+It initializes the web application, sets up routes (URLs), the JWT configuration and defines how the application should behave
 - **static/swagger.json**: It includes the Swagger definition in JSON format that describes the structure of the REST API and builds the interactive documentation.
-It is based on the OpenAPI Specification version 3.
+It is based on the OpenAPI Specification version 3
 - **src/routes/utils/\_\_init\_\_.py**: Module that inits utils package
 - **src/routes/utils/database.py**: Module contained in utils package to manage the interactions with the data layer contained in the SQLite3 database
 - **src/routes/utils/validations.py**: Module contained in utils package to validate body payloads in the API requests